ParthDS02/Rain-Prediction-in-Australia-Implementing-and-Evaluating-Multiple-Classification-Models/README.md

 ## Project Overview

-This project was completed as part of the Honors portion of the **IBM Machine Learning with Python** course on Coursera.
+This project was completed as part of the Honors portion of the **IBM Machine Learning with Python course on Coursera**.
 The goal of the project was to build a classifier capable of predicting whether there will be rain the following day, based on historical weather data.

 ### Dataset